 If your electricity comes from a dirtier source (you can find out here), then the energy used in your household may amount to more than twice the greenhouse-gas emissions of an average car.
 Which leaves trimming CO2 pounds from electricity partially up to you.
-Distressingly, 40 percent of all household electricity is used to power electronics while they are turned off.
-Collectively, this squandered electricity (often referred to as phantom power load) equals the annual output of 17 power plants.
+Distressingly, 40 percent of all household electricity used to power electronics is consumed while they are turned off.
 Below are tips for cutting back on your electricity use.
 We promise you won't have to live in the dark, and, conveniently, you should save on your electric bill as well:

 • Replace your halogen bulbs, too.
 They can get as hot as 1,100 degrees Fahrenheit, which means you could cook an egg on one.
 CFLs will save you money, as well as CO2 pounds.

 • Cable and video-game boxes, DVD players, and other electronics can use as much energy in standby mode as a 75-watt light bulb that's left on.
 If a device offers an "off" option for standby lights, use it.
 Otherwise, try plugging electronics into a power strip, which you can turn off when they're not in use.